 The simulation of the two scenarios resulted in the choice to migrate to Oracle Cloud.

 Oracle Cloud was the most appropriate given.
-Seeing the technologies present on the premise to which it had to be migrated specifically because there are several Windows and Linux servers and numerous Oracle and Postgres Databases.
+Seeing the technologies present on the premise to which it had to be migrated specifically because there are several Windows and Linux servers and numerous Databases.